 “How does a solar panel work?”
 Let’s take a closer look at what is inside the cells of a solar panel.

-To top the solar panel is a layer of glass with an anti-reflective coating.
-This sheet of treated glass is important to help support the structure of the panels, protect the circuits from bad weather, and also allow plenty of light to pass through to the semiconductors below.
+On top of the solar panel is a layer of glass with an anti-reflective coating.
+This sheet of treated glass is important to help support the structure of the panels, protect the circuits from bad weather and also allow plenty of light to pass through to the semiconductors below.